 3. Check out the Inskip Peninsula

-It became internationally famous earlier this year when the ground collapsed into the ocean.
+It became internationally famous a few years ago when the ground collapsed into the ocean.
 That’s the second time in four years that it occurs in the area, and another event of the same type just happened on North Stradbroke Island – a bit further south.

 4. Check out Double Island Point Lighthouse